Skip to main content

 1. Building & Infrastructure

-This team develops and enhances Home Team facilities across the nation, be it on land or at sea – think maritime infrastructure such as sea-based barriers that keep intruders out.
+This team develops and enhances Home Team facilities across the nation, whether on land or at sea — including maritime infrastructure such as sea-based barriers that keep intruders out.

 One of its primary roles is to provide technical guidance on infrastructure design to ensure that users’ needs are met, and that Home Team buildings are as resilient and sustainable as possible.

-With HTX being a tech agency, it’s no surprise that the Building & Infrastructure team often leverages technology to tackle the challenges they face.
-For example, they would deploy ultrasonic snake repellents at checkpoints and use drones to clean building façades!
+As HTX is a technology agency, the Building & Infrastructure team frequently leverages technology to address challenges.
+For example, they deploy ultrasonic snake repellents at checkpoints and use drones to clean building façades.

-Speaking of challenges, one of the biggest ones the team is currently facing is redeveloping Singapore’s well-known Woodlands Checkpoint (WCP), one of the world’s busiest land checkpoints, which handles at least 300,000 travellers a day.
+Speaking of challenges, one of the biggest currently faced by the team is the redevelopment of Singapore’s well-known Woodlands Checkpoint (WCP), one of the world’s busiest land checkpoints handling at least 300,000 travellers daily.

-To address chronic congestion issues and cater to the growing number of travellers – which is expected to hit 400,000 a day by 2050 – the team is working closely with the Immigration & Checkpoints Authority (ICA) and nature groups on the construction of a new extension that will significantly increase the clearance capacity for cargo and passenger vehicles, retrofitting of existing infrastructure and installation of additional clearance facilities.
+To address chronic congestion and cater to the growing number of travellers — expected to reach 400,000 a day by 2050 — the team is working closely with the Immigration & Checkpoints Authority (ICA) and nature groups.
+This collaboration focuses on constructing a new extension to significantly increase clearance capacity for cargo and passenger vehicles, retrofitting existing infrastructure, and installing additional clearance facilities.

 2. ICT Infrastructure

-Without the support of the ICT Infrastructure team, systems at Singapore’s air, land and sea checkpoints wouldn’t function, calling national emergency hotlines would get you nowhere, and data centres would not be able to operate.
+Without the support of the ICT Infrastructure team, systems at Singapore’s air, land, and sea checkpoints wouldn’t function, national emergency hotlines would be unreachable, and data centres could not operate.

-By the way, these are Xponents who really know their stuff.
-In 2022, the ICT Infrastructure team was responsible for revamping the wide area network (WAN) encryption and routing strategy, and enhancing their network reliability and performance, for the whole of the Singapore Police Force (SPF).
+These Xponents really know their stuff.
+In 2022, the ICT Infrastructure team revamped the wide area network (WAN) encryption and routing strategy and enhanced network reliability and performance for the entire Singapore Police Force (SPF).

-Currently, they’ve just completed the provision to build a data centre to leverage HTX’s growing AI infrastructure, which will aid the creation of exciting AI products in the coming years.
+Recently, they completed the provision to build a data centre to leverage HTX’s growing AI infrastructure, which will support the creation of exciting AI products in the coming years.

 3. Operations Systems

-As the primary guardians of the Home Team’s data systems, Ops Systems provides swift responses to cybersecurity incidents and stays prepared for cyber threats through a range of measures, including the annual cybersecurity exercises it conducts for the whole of government (WOG).
+As the primary guardians of the Home Team’s data systems, the Ops Systems team provides swift responses to cybersecurity incidents and remains prepared for cyber threats through various measures, including conducting annual cybersecurity exercises for the whole of government (WOG).

 Such initiatives involve meticulous planning and execution and are critical for enabling all users to access the secure network, facilitating smooth communication and data transfer within the WOG.